-Seniors:
+Young:

 Weekday: Weekend:

+In Dorm: 10:00 p.m.
+In Dorm: 11:00 p.m.

-In Rooms: 11:00 p.m.
-In Rooms: 11:45 p.m.
-Lights Out: 11:00 p.m.
-Lights Out: 12:00 a.m.
+In Rooms: 10:30 p.m.
+In Rooms: 11:15 p.m.

+Lights Out: 10:45 p.m.
+Lights Out: 11:30 p.m.

-- ◆ Students off campus for approved reasons should return to campus by 10:30 p.m. on the weekends - ◆ Late lights may be granted on a weeknight to any student who has a legitimate need for further study time. - ◆ Students returning to campus after In-Rooms and Lights Out due to a sports or student activities-related event should enter the dorm quietly, check in with the Dormparent on duty, and proceed with getting ready for Lights Out as efficiently as possible. - ♦ Any student who is late for On Dorm, In-Rooms, or Lights Out without approval from the Residential Life Office will face consequences in the dorm or through the Office of Residential Life. - ◆ Students should not leave the dorm before 6:00 a.m. unless they have
+- Students off campus for approved reasons should return to campus by 10:30 p.m. on the weekends - Late lights may be granted on a weeknight to any student who has a legitimate need for further study time, and sufficiently used his study hall time. - Students returning to campus after In-Rooms and Lights Out due to a sports or student activities-related event should enter the dorm quietly, check in with the Dormparent on duty, and proceed with getting ready for Lights Out as efficiently as possible. - ♦ Any student who is late for On Dorm, In-Rooms, or Lights Out without approval from the Residential Life Office will face consequences in the dorm or through the Office of Residential Life.

-- approval from the Dorm Head or Office of Residential Life, or if they are participating in a school-related activity such as a sports practice - When staying on campus, boarding students should stay in their own dorms.
-They should ask permission to stay in other students' rooms in their own dorm.
+- Students should not leave the dorm before 6:00 a.m. unless they have approval from the Dorm Head or Office of Residential Life, or if they are participating in a school-related activity such as a sports practice - When staying on campus, boarding students should stay in their own dorms.